ko5tik/pribluda.de/contents/projects/andject/index.md

 <span class="more"></span>

-Dependency injection is not exactly new, and  made our lives easier since early 2000s (most popular being Spring, but there were alternatives like pico/nanocontainer which I  co developed)- However they were not really useful in android world due to heavy weight and different lifecycles of components - and lack of well defined scopes (like application - session - request in web environment)
+Dependency injection is not exactly new, and  made our lives easier since early 2000s (most popular being Spring, but there were alternatives like pico/nanocontainer which I  co developed).
+However,  they were not really useful in android world due to heavy weight and different lifecycles of components - and lack of well defined scopes (like application - session - request in web environment)

 Android already assembles an application, with all the views, layouts and components - but getting to those components from your code requires